apache/flink/docs/dev/user_defined_functions.md

 -->

 Most operations require a user-defined function.
 This section lists different ways of how they can be specified.
+We also cover `Accumulators`, which can be used to gain insights into your Flink application.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">